-- 4.8.1 As the third line of defence, the responsibilities of Internal Audit function should include to: - Give independent assurance that the cybersecurity policies and controls are operating effectively. - Produce audit reports on findings over key information security risks in the environment.
+- 4.8.1 As the third line of defence, the responsibilities of Internal Audit function should include: - Giving independent assurance that the cybersecurity policies and controls are operating effectively. - Producing audit reports on findings over key information security risks in the environment. - 4.8.2 The Internal Audit function should support coordination between independent cybersecurity accessors and relevant regulators to measure the cyber risk governance framework against defined cybersecurity standards, such as NIST Cybersecurity Framework.